Sunday, 22 April 2007

 The song I'd most like to sing on stage:

 Laid - James.
-'This bed is on fire with passionate love' has to be the best opening to a song ever
+'This bed is on fire with passionate love' has to be the best opening line to a song ever.

 The most embarrassing record I ever bought: